 Signage: There is a kiosk at the trail head by the cul-de-sac at the pedestrian bridge (behind Walgreen’s).
 The trail is marked with several blue posts throughout.

-Access: Besides the trail head, there are other access points to the trail.
+Trail Access: Besides the trail head, there are other access points to the trail.
 Several spots behind the fences along the ball fields, the Lacrosse Field and the South Pavilion.

 See their site for a full-description of the trail and a virtual ride.
 The map there can be toggled full screen.

 Better yet if you’re using a mobile device, get one the MTB Project mobile apps.
 One of the best features?
 “Works with no cell signal, including all mapping and geolocating features.”